Earliest signs of pregnancy: symptoms that can appear before a missed period

 To help us unpack what’s really happening during these first subtle signs of pregnancy, we spoke with Dr. Rachel Miller, Obstetrician and Gynecologist at Atrium Health.
 Dr. Miller shared her insights on what’s happening hormonally behind those early pregnancy symptoms.

-What are early signs of pregnancy before missed period?
+Early signs of pregnancy before missed period

-You don’t always have to wait for a missed period to notice that something’s different.
+One of the primary signs of a pregnancy is a missed period.
+But, you don’t always have to wait for a missed period to notice that something’s different.
 For some people, early pregnancy signs show up sooner, subtle shifts that hint your body is already hard at work.

 In my experience, some patients swear they ‘just knew’ within days.
 But biologically, symptoms usually start about a week after ovulation, when the embryo implants.
 Before that, your body doesn’t yet “know” it’s pregnant.
 Sometimes it’s intuition, sometimes hormones, but I’ve learned not to doubt a woman’s instincts.”